Gooey, decadent Peanut Butter and Jelly Brownies with a sweet balance of strawberry pie filling, creamy peanut butter, and fudgy chocolate brownies.

 Tips and Tricks

-• Start by preparing the brownie batter according to the directions on your box for a 13 x 9 inch pan.
+• Prepare the brownie batter according to the directions on your box for a 13 x 9 inch pan.

 • Soften the peanut butter by microwaving it for 30 seconds.
 This makes it easier to combine with the egg and powdered sugar.

-• Twirl the peanut butter, brownie and strawberry layers together with a butter knife in equal sections before baking.
+• Swirl the peanut butter, brownie and strawberry layers together with a butter knife in equal sections before baking.

 • Chill the baked, cooled brownies in the refrigerator before serving.
 They taste AMAZING cold!

-Gooey, decadent Peanut Butter and Jelly Brownies are loved by kids and adults!
-You’ll love the sweet balance of strawberry pie filling with the peanut butter and chocolate brownies!!
+Gooey, decadent Peanut Butter and Jelly Brownies with a sweet balance of strawberry pie filling, creamy peanut butter, and fudgy chocolate brownies.

 Prep Time: 15 minutes